 There are four options available when you retire.
-The options available to you will depend on your personal circumstances and the type of pension you have.
-We have dedicated a section in this booklet to the retirement options available to each pension type.
+These will depend on your personal circumstances and the type of pension you have.
+We have dedicated a section in this booklet to the retirement options available for each type of pension.
 In this section we discuss each option in general.

-At retirement everybody has the option of taking a retirement lump sum.
+At retirement, everybody has the option of taking a retirement lump sum.